dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 - Go to your repository and click on the Upload Files menu item under Add Files
 - Click on the 'choose your files' link
-- Select your exported Galaxy workflow file
+- Select your exported Galaxy workflow file and the .dockstore.yml file
 - Click on 'Commit changes'

 These steps are outlined `here. <https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository>`__